tataganesh/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: MSc in Computer Science
+  - course: MSc in Computer Science (Thesis-based)
     institution: University of Alberta
     year: 2021 - 2023
   - course: BTech in Computer Science and Engineering